cloudmesh-community/case/README.md

 ## SCAD Files

 :o: is a scale missing in the scad files, such as a 1x1 cm and a 1x1inch rectangle?
-All scad files must include this
+All scad files must include this.
+Should actually be done by Diego or Eliyah, if they do not have time Gregor will complete this part of the internship.

 The design of the cases were conducted in SCAD.

-SCAD is :o:
+SCAD is

+:o: Gregor will complete

 The important thing to note is that SCAD is
 The cad files are shard in scad and svg format in the following location

 * <https://github.com/cloudmesh-community/case/tree/master/design/scad>

-:o: comment on the unit size that we assumin scad, i think our uinit is in mm?

 To produce a physical copy of our prototypes, we could not simply use the file in it's SCAD format.
 To ready the design for laser cutting, we first have to export the file as a SVG.
-Once this is done, the file can be edited in a graphic design program, such as Adobe Illustrator [???]  or Inkscape [???].
+Once this is done, the file can be edited in a graphic design program, such as Adobe Illustrator [@www-adobe-illustrator]  or Inkscape [@www-inkscape].
 Edits required to prepare the design include the removal of the interior fill color of the case components and adjustment of the edges for cutting.
 The laser cutter is preset to cut along red lines with a low thickness.
 For the prototypes, we used a 0.03 point thickness.

-:o: the feature could be a 1x1 cm sqaure that we add.
-This seems not yet to be addressed properly and needs to be improved in future designs.
+:o: Opportunity for improvements: We like to improve the description, possibly with a video do showcase how to do this.
+Once the scale has been introduced this section is to be rewritten.

 The design must also be correctly scaled to the right size.
 So far, we have achieved the correct scaling by finding a feature within the